Updated April 14, 2022

 Before your PSW begins providing care to you, it is important for you to let Circle of Care providers know if you or your family members in the home are sick, experiencing flu-like symptoms, or have been advised to self-isolate.

-Where possible, we encourage clients and their family members to wear a mask, as tolerated, while your care provider is in the home.
+We strongly encourage clients and their family members to wear a mask, as tolerated, while your care provider is in the home.
 This is recommended as added protection for clients and care providers.

 When your PSW is not providing direct personal care, we have asked all our employees to maintain a 6-feet physical distance from you or your family members during their visit.